HazyResearch/fonduer/docs/dev/codestyle.rst

 are redundant and hence not allowed in Fonduer.
 An example Fonduer docstring looks like:

 .. code-block:: python
-    :caption: An example Fonduer docsting
+    :caption: An example Fonduer docstring

     def greeting(name: str) -> str:
         """Return a greeting to a person.